 Surprising animal prints and a gilded side table create a glam look near the traditional stairway.
 The playful mix of patterns and textures transforms an often-overlooked space into a conversation starter.
 This vestibule is located just beyond the home's entryway in the living room and serves as a passageway into the kitchen and family room at the back of the home.

 A spacious kitchen was part of an addition to the back of the home, an update that brought modern amenities to the classic home.
 The previous kitchen was small, closed off, and lacked charm and efficiency.
 Now, the kitchen is a testament to thoughtful planning and smart style.
-With much of the storage accomplished by lower cabinets, open shelving replaced upper cabinets and makes the room feel even more spacious.
-The long island was designed to accommodate everything from food prep to homework space for the kids.
+With much of the storage accomplished by lower cabinets, fewer upper cabinets are needed, making the room feel even more spacious.
+The long island was designed to accommodate everything including food prep and homework space for the kids.
 The mix of white and brown cabinetry creates contrast and provides a color scheme base for other kitchen elements such as window treatments and backsplash tiles.

 Adding almost 1,300 square feet and expanding doorways throughout the home created an open, flowing floor plan.
 In addition to a generously sized kitchen, the new square footage hosts a family room and master suite with a covered porch.
 Indoor-outdoor fabrics in the family room look attractive while resisting everyday spills and dirt.

 A drop zone on the opposite side of the kitchen, next to the back door, adds another layer of modern convenience to the home.
 A comfy bench provides a place to put on shoes, and baskets in cubbies below the bench are in place to corral mittens, hats, and other out-the-door necessities.
 Shelves and cabinets provide additional storage and a short run of counter space is ideal for sorting mail.